davy7125/polyphone/docs/en/manual/home.rst

 Three buttons are located at the bottom of the left part:

-:Documentation: Open a web browser for reading the Polyphone documentation_.
+* :guilabel:`Documentation`: open a web browser for reading the Polyphone documentation_.
-:Forum: Open a web browser with the URL of the Polyphone forum_.
+* :guilabel:`Forum`: open a web browser with the URL of the Polyphone forum_.
-:Settings: Open the :ref:`settings <settings>` of the software in a new tab.
+* :guilabel:`Settings`: open the :ref:`settings <settings>` of the software in a new tab.

 .. _right part: